dagbjorn/microcoffeeonkube/README.md

 * [Other stuff](#other-stuff)

 ## <a name="acknowledgements"></a>Acknowledgements
 The &micro;Coffee Shop application is based on the coffee shop application coded live by Trisha Gee during her fabulous talk, "HTML5, Angular.js, Groovy, Java, MongoDB all together - what could possibly go wrong?", given at QCon London 2014.
-A few differences should be noted however; microcoffee uses a microservice architecture, runs in Docker containers on Kubernetes and is developed in Spring Boot instead of Dropwizard as in Trisha's version.
+A few differences should be noted however; microcoffee uses a microservice architecture, runs in Docker containers on Kubernetes - the open source platform for management of containerized applications - and is developed in Spring Boot instead of Dropwizard as in Trisha's version.

 ## <a name="application"></a>The application

 ### The microservices
 The application is made up by four microservices, each running in its own Docker container.
 Each microservice, apart from the database, is implemented by a Spring Boot application.
-Finally, the application is deployed on Kubernetes; each microservice is allocated a replication controller fronted by a service.
+Finally, the application is deployed on Kubernetes where each microservice is allocated a replication controller fronted by a service.
 For development purposes, each microservice may also be run as a "naked" pod.
-Endpoint configuration is based environment variables.
+Endpoint configuration is based on environment variables.

-The application supports both http and https on the frontend as well as between the frontend and the backend REST services.
+The application supports both http and https on the frontend consisting of a GUI and REST services facing the Internet.
 However, https is a requirement in Chrome and Opera to get the HTML Geolocation API going.
 Also, browsers are not particulary happy with mixed content (mix of http and https connections), so pure use of https is recommended.

 #### microcoffeeonkube-database
 Contains the MongoDB database.
 The database image is based on the [tutum/mongodb](https://hub.docker.com/r/tutum/mongodb/) image on DockerHub.

-The database installation uses a Docker volume, *mongodbdata*, for data storage.
-This volume needs to be created before starting the container.
+The database installation uses a persistent Kubernetes volume, *mongodbdata*, for data storage.
+This volume is automatically created by Kubernetes according to the configuration in the manifest file.

 :warning: The database runs without any security enabled.

 #### microcoffeeonkube-location
 Contains the Location REST service for locating the nearest coffee shop.
 Coffee shop geodata is downloaded from [OpenStreetMap](https://www.openstreetmap.org) and imported into the database.

-:bulb: The `microcoffee-database` project contains a geodata file, `oslo-coffee-shops.xml`, with all Oslo coffee shops currently registered on OpenStreetMap.
+:bulb: The `microcoffeeonkube-database` project contains a geodata file, `oslo-coffee-shops.xml`, with all Oslo coffee shops currently registered on OpenStreetMap.
 See [Download geodata from OpenStreetMap](#download-geodata) for how this file is created.

 #### microcoffeeonkube-order
 Contains the Menu and Order REST services.
 Provides APIs for reading the coffee menu and placing coffee orders.

 #### microcoffeeonkube-gui
 Contains the application GUI written in AngularJS.
-Nothing fancy, but will load the coffee shop menu from which your favorite coffee may be ordered.
+Nothing fancy, but will load the coffee shop menu from which your favorite coffee drink may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.

 ### Common artifacts
-The application also contains some common artifacts (for the time being only one) which are used by more than one microservice.
+The application also contains common artifacts (for the time being only one) which are used by more than one microservice.
 Each artifact is built by its own Maven project.

 A word of warning: Common artifacts should be used wisely in a microservice architecture.